Skip to main content

 September 15-October 15

-Hispanic/Latinx heritage was first declared as Hispanic Heritage Month in 1988, expanding from a heritage week started in 1968.
-September 15 was chosen to honor the anniversary of independence for Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-Mexico and Chile celebrate their independence the same week.
+Hispanic/Latinx Heritage Month, established in 1988, blossomed from a heritage week initiated in 1968.
+Celebrating the independence anniversaries of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua on September 15, it coincides with Mexico and Chile's independence celebrations in the same week.
+Join the celebration of this rich heritage!

 Native American Heritage Month